-First of all you should make sure the stonemason you have chosen to produce and erect the tribute to a loving family member or friend should be accredited BRAMM (British Registered Accredited Monumental Masons) & NAMM (National Accredited Monumental Masons).
-The reason for this being they must adhere to stringent rules and regulations to ensure a long lasting and SAFE headstone has been erected.
-Certain checks and workmanship are carried to ensure the joints of the headstone are all doweled together rather than just cemented or stuck, the foundations meet right requirements to be able to support the headstone itself and so on.
+First of all, you should make sure the stonemason you have chosen to produce and erect the tribute to a loving family member or friend should be accredited BRAMM (British Registered Accredited Monumental Masons) & NAMM (National Accredited Monumental Masons).
+The reason is, they must adhere to stringent rules and regulations to ensure a long lasting and SAFE headstone has been erected.
+Certain checks and workmanship are carried out, to ensure the joints of the headstone are all doweled together rather than just cemented or stuck, the foundations meet right requirements to be able to support the headstone itself and so on.

-You may find the headstone was erected years ago when the health and safety regulations of erecting a headstone were not as strict as today.
-Therefore you may have unsuitable foundations or the joints of the headstone have come apart.
-This can be rectified by an on-site visit where the headstone can be re-levelled or the joints de-assembled dowelled and re-cemented in the correct position to hold the structure of the headstone together properly.
+However, you may find the headstone was erected years ago when the health and safety regulations of erecting a headstone was not as strict as today.
+Therefore, you may have unsuitable foundations, or the joints of the headstone have come apart.
+This can be rectified by an on-site visit where the headstone can be re-levelled, or the joints de-assembled, dowelled and re-cemented in the correct position to hold the structure of the headstone together.